W3rni0/RACTF_2020/readme.md

 time.sleep(0.5)
 ```

-And we got another decrypted/decoded code... we can see that it consists only of letters and numbers, in the hope that this isn't some ciphertext I tried using base32 as it only has letters and numbers (and too many letters to be hexadecimal), by doing so we get another code which consists of letters, numbers and symbols so we can safely assume that this is base64...
+And we got another decrypted/decoded code... we can see that it consists only of letters and numbers, in the hope that this isn't some ciphertext I tried using base32 as it only has letters and numbers (and too many letters to be hexadecimal), by doing so we get another code which consists of letters, numbers and symbols so we can safely assume that this is base64, and decoding the data from base64 we get...

 ```
 .....=.^.ÿíYQ.. .¼JGÐû_ÎÝþÌ´@_2.ý¬/Ý.y...RÎé÷.×An.íTý¯ÿo.£.<ß¼..¬Yna=¥.ì,æ¢,.ü.ò$àÀfk^î|t. ..¡cYd¡.X.P.;×"åÎ.m..¸±'..D/.nlûÇ..².©i.ÒY¸üp.].X¶YI.ÖËöu.°^.e.r.